I was all set for my trip to Boston.

 Then I arrived in Boston…a new place for me causing a recurrence of apprehension …found a cab, anxiety, and headed to the hotel.
 I hadn’t known about the tunnels: panic.

-I was in Boston to do training in Divine Sleep Yoga Nidra®.
+I was in Boston to do training in Divine Sleep Yoga Nidra® with Jennifer Reis.
 I had done my research.
-Yoga nidra is purported to alleviate stress and anxiety disorders, help with the symptoms of PTSD, and aid in the education of those with autism.
+Nidra yoga as a technique is purported to alleviate stress and anxiety disorders, help with the symptoms of PTSD, and aid in the education of those with autism.
 There were also claims that this form of meditation could help with psychosomatic disorders and type 2 diabetes.
 I was here to learn how to teach this yoga but also to find out for myself if it actually did what was being claimed.
-I’m a ‘show me’ kind of person; I take little on faith.
+I’m a ‘show me’ kind of person; also a good test case.

-Previously, I had had only one experience of a nidra class.
-Over the next five days, there would be a full class daily: some asana prior to a 30-45 minute nidra session.
+Previously, I had had only one experience of such a class.
+Over the next five days, there would be one daily: some asana, then a 30-45 minute nidra session.
 As well, we had a daily opportunity to work with a partner, giving and receiving shortened versions.
 We were also given specific self-practices as homework.
 By the end of the second day, I was a little burnt out, missing home and getting restless.

 Day three: everything changed for me.
 I had finally slept well the night before; I was focused on what was happening there rather than worrying about what was happening back in Montreal; I became easy about not knowing what was to happen next and allowing the teacher, Jennifer, to be my guide; I gave up my need to maintain my illusion of being in control: I became focused on the moment and stopped stressing about the trip home.